What is over-the-counter or OTC? Definition and meaning

 When the financial market is stable, OTC markets generally function well.
 However, during times of financial stress, as occurred during the 2007/8 global credit crisis, their lack of transparency can exacerbate problems.

-During the 2007/8 crisis, mortgage-backed securities, which were traded exclusively in the Non-prescription medicine markets, could not be priced reliably due to a lack of liquidity.
+During the 2007/8 crisis, mortgage-backed securities, which were traded exclusively in the OTC markets, could not be priced reliably due to a lack of liquidity.
 Consequently, a large number of dealers withdrew from the market altogether, which made the liquidity problem considerably worse – the global credit crunch was mainly caused by a severe liquidity problem.

 Over-the-counter markets